elchericito/prive-docs/prive-functionality-in-shopify-admin/refunding-a-subscription-in-shopify.md

 # 💳 Refunding a subscription in Shopify

 {% hint style="info" %}
 All refunds should be handled in Shopify.
-Prive does not offer any refund configuration in the app because Prive leverages Shopify checkout.
+Recurly Commercedoes not offer any refund configuration in the app because Recurly Commerceleverages Shopify checkout.
 Once the order has gone through to Shopify payments all order refunds will occur in Shopify.
 {% endhint %}

 There are 2 flows that you can use to find a subscription order that needs to be refunded.